mingyinus/CE514Project-3/README.md

 <h2>Software for the Particle</h2>
 <br> <b>Online IDE</b>
-The detailed instruction can be found on this website.
-Figure26 shows the interface of IDE.
+The detailed instruction can be found on this website. https://docs.particle.io/guide/getting-started/build/photon/ There are three functions for the Web IDE.
-https://docs.particle.io/guide/getting-started/build/photon/
-There are three functions for the Web IDE.
 They are Flash, Verify and Save.
 •	Flash: Flashes the current code to the device.
 It initiates an over-the-air firmware update and loads the new software onto your device.